-- 6.1 The captain is a player who represents his team on the court.
-He may communicate in a courteous manner with the officials during the game to obtain information however only when the ball is dead and the game clock is stopped. - 6.2 The captain may act as coach. - 6.3 The captain shall, immediately at the end of the game, inform the referee if his team is protesting against the result of the game and sign the scoresheet in the space marked 'Captain's signature in case of protest'.
+- 6.1 The captain is a player who represents his team on the playing court.
+He may communicate in a courteous manner with the officials during the game to obtain information, however, only when the ball is dead and the game clock is stopped. - 6.2 The captain shall, immediately at the end of the game, inform the referee if his team is protesting against the result of the game and sign the scoresheet in the space marked 'Captain's signature in case of protest'.